President Patricia McGuire

-President McGuire has received honorary degrees from Georgetown University, Howard University, Chatham University, Emmanuel College, College of New Rochelle, Liverpool Hope University, Mt.
+President McGuire has received honorary degrees from Georgetown University, Howard University, Chatham University, Emmanuel College, Saint Michael’s College, Liverpool Hope University, Mt.
 Aloysius College and College of St. Elizabeth.

-President McGuire writes and speaks on a wide variety of topics concerning higher education, women and Catholic education, and her articles have appeared in The Wall Street Journal, The Washington Post, The Baltimore Sun, Current Issues in Catholic Higher Education, and a wide variety of other publications.
+President McGuire writes and speaks on a wide variety of topics concerning higher education, women and Catholic education, and her articles have appeared in a wide variety of publications.

 Founded in 1897 by the Sisters of Notre Dame de Namur, Trinity enrolls more than 2,000 students in degree programs.
 Another 3,000 students participate in Trinity’s continuing education programs, including professional workshops for teachers.
 In February 2003, Trinity opened the Trinity Center for Women and Girls in Sports, a $20 million state-of-the-art athletic complex that is the largest facility in the nation with a particular focus on women and girls in sports.
 In June 2016, Trinity will dedicate the new Payden Academic Center, an 80,000 square foot building including state-of-the-art laboratories and classrooms.